St Lucia Travel Advice, Embassies & Tourist Offices

 Large-scale events

-Most visits are trouble free but robberies and opportunistic crime may occur during the periods of and around large-scale events such as the Saint Lucia Jazz and Arts Festival (30 April to 12 May) and Saint Lucia Carnival (1-17 July).
+Most visits are trouble free but robberies and opportunistic crime may occur during the periods of and around large-scale events such as the Saint Lucia Jazz and Arts Festival in May and Saint Lucia Carnival in July.
 If you are attending a large-scale event take sensible precautions and be aware of your surroundings at all times.
 Avoid displaying jewellery or valuable items that may attract attention of criminals.
 Do not leave your drinks unattended, practice caution at crowded events and have a clear plan to return home safely after attending any events.

 Crime and assault